Pweder3/SMORT/Documentation/Planning/Launching Mechanism.md

 ## Conclusions

 After attempting this design challenging it has become obvious why nobody makes a drop motar with model rocket motors.
 Powder actuated projectiles would give a more consistant exit velocity and thus make them more precise at all ranges.
 The are also much more compact in both the shell and the tube.
 If I was to do this project outside of an educational environment I would use a fixed firing pin at the bottom of the tube and a mortar shell that used a primers and propellant charge.
-This would give us a very consistant launch as well as being very inexpensive to manufacture.
+This would give us a very consistant launch as well as being very inexpensive to manufact.